FAForever/wiki-pages/Learning-SupCom.md

 If you're confused, or stuck in a rut, or you want help from others, you could benefit from some trainers' advice.
 Replay analysis is often available upon request as well.

-[Gameplay and Training Channel in FAF Discord](https://discord.gg/VzZgSZFwuX) - a place to ask questions and learn things
+[Training Channel in FAF Discord](https://discord.gg/VzZgSZFwuX) - a place to ask questions and learn things

 [Active Trainers Contact Page](https://forum.faforever.com/topic/1112/active-trainers-contact-page?_=1625168761049) - a list of trainers